bengineer1981/TJREVERB_SDR/README.txt

     apt-get or equivalent pkg manager

 INSTALLATION NOTES
+1)clone this repository to your home directory
+    Recommended installation for gnuradio and gr-ax25 is PYBOMBS pybombs instructions are here: https://www.gnuradio.org/blog/2016-06-19-pybombs-the-what-the-how-and-the-why/
+2) from the link above, install gnuradio via pybombs
+3) run "pybombs install gr-ax25" (you can also build from source, see note below)
-clone this repository to your home directory Recommended installation for gnuradio and gr-ax25 is PYBOMBS pybombs instructions are here: https://www.gnuradio.org/blog/2016-06-19-pybombs-the-what-the-how-and-the-why/ pybobms install gnuradio (covered in link above) pybombs install gr-ax25 install gr-bruninga* follow the normal build proceedure for gr-bruninga: cd gr-bruninga mkdir build cd build cmake .. make make install
+4) install gr-bruninga from source (see note below) follow the normal build proceedure for gr-bruninga: cd gr-bruninga mkdir build cd build cmake .. (see note below) make make install

+5) open gnuradio companion and from the file menu, navigate to gr-ax25/apps/ and open the file called "detectmarkspace.grc" in gnuradio companion, click 'run-->generate'.
+This will generate a necessary block needed for this project.
+6) Open any of the flowgraphs to confirm that there are no missing blocks, recommend starting with either the TJ_groundstation_UHD or TJ_cubesat_UHD.
+    This is mostly to confirm that you have properly configured the out of tree blocks.
+7) You're setup should be complete now.
+You can proceed to the

+INSTALLATION NOTES MENTIONED ABOVE:
+*gr-ax25 if you get an error building gr-ax25 that says it's missing swig, it can be installed via apt-get

-*gr-bruninga is in the "DEPENDENCIES_OOT_BLOCKS" directory and has been modified to work with pybombs by doing the following: edited CMakeLists.txt after the line that says "cmake_minimum_required(VERSION 3.0)"
+*gr-bruninga: a modified verstion of this block is in the "DEPENDENCIES_OOT_BLOCKS" directory in this repo.
+It has been modified to compile into a pybombs environment.
+If you intend on using gr-bruninga in a pybombs environment and choose to clone the source from the gr-bruninga git repo instead of using the one included in this repo, you will need to make the modification yourself by inserting the following lines into CMakeLists.txt:
+(after the line that says "cmake_minimum_required(VERSION 3.0)")

 -----------------------------------------------------------------
 #install to PyBOMBS target prefix if defined
 if (DEFINED ENV{PYBOMBS_PREFIX})